Leolima32/ef-core-generic-repository-abstraction/README.md

   builder.Services.AddGenericRepositorySqlServer<Context>("YOUR_CONNECTION_STRING");
 ```

 Thats it!
-Your repository should have all the functions needed for a basic CRUD operation.
+Your repository should have all the functions needed for all basic CRUD operations.